 What is Utilization for Marketing Agencies?

-In the simplest terms, utilization tells you how much time your employees spend doing things that earn your revenue.
+In the simplest terms, staff utilization rate tells you how much time your employees spend doing things that earn your revenue.
 This metric is one of the critical pillars of agency profitability.

 It helps you understand: